Who we are and what we’re doing

 “With the knowledge I have gained, I now try to consume and use as much hemp as possible and hope to someday live in a house made of hemp.
 Due to both its positive impact on the environment and being one of nature’s best sources for plant-based protein, it’s no question as to why I want to incorporate as much as I can in to my life.
 It not only assists me with my need to live a healthy lifestyle but also helps me reduce my carbon footprint.”

 Tracy continues to look for ways to help others and has volunteered with several organizations over the past 5 years.
-Most recently she visited St. Thomas to assist with clean up after the devastating hurricanes hit and left many people homeless.
+In 2017, she volunteered with All Hands and Hearts and traveled to St. Thomas, USVI to assist with clean up after the devastating hurricanes hit and left many people homeless.

 “Gutting houses and advising victims that they needed to dispose of most of their possessions was just heart wrenching.
 The amount of mold and mildew that set in after roofs were ripped off houses was incredible.
 I couldn’t help but think about what could have been saved if only these structures were made of hempcrete since it is both mold/mildew and fire resistant.
 Not only did people lose precious belongings and have their lives turned upside down, we also sent so much trash to the landfills that it would make any environmentally conscious individual simply want to cry!”